- What should you do if you have found a dog on its own?

 1. Even if you want to adopt the dog when you find them, you must still contact your council and local animal shelter.
 Every attempt will be made to find the owners.
 The mandatory waiting period for this is seven days.

-2. If no family has been found after seven days, the animal shelter will contact you and check if you are suitable for adopting a dog.
+2. If no family has been found after a set period of time (check with the shelter how long this period is), the animal shelter will contact you and check if you are suitable for adopting a dog.
 You will need to go through their normal procedure for the transfer of ownership (assuming the dog does not have an owner).

 3. Remember to leave your details with the animal shelter so that you can liaise with them.